 BenefitDescription

-Retirement PlansPrograms such as 401(k) plans where employees can save a portion of their income for retirement.
+Retirement PlansPrograms such as 401(k) plans, where you can save a portion of your income.

-Paid Time OffAllocation of paid days off for vacation, sick leave, and holidays providing time away from work.
+Paid Time OffAllocation of PTO for vacation, sick leave, and holidays, providing time away from work.

-Flexible Work ArrangementsOptions for employees to work remotely, adjust their schedules, or work part-time.
+Flexible ArrangementsOptions to work remotely, adjust their schedules, or work part-time.

 Tuition Reimbursement.Financial assistance for continuing education or pursuing further academic qualifications.

-Wellness ProgramsInitiatives promoting employee well-being, such as gym memberships, wellness workshops, or health screenings.
+Wellness ProgramsInitiatives promoting well-being, such as gym memberships or health screenings.

 Life InsuranceFinancial protection of the employee and their family in the event of death or disability.

-Stock Options Grants workers the option to buy company stock at a predetermined price.
+Stock Options Grants people the option to buy company shares at a predetermined price.

 Parental LeaveTime off granted to parents to care for a new child, including maternity and paternity leave.